-The Court is considering adopting a modified version of the ADR Commission's proposed amendments to Rule 9 of the ADR Rules for submission to the General Assembly in accordance with Article V, Section 4A of the South Carolina Constitution.
+After a review of the Bar's submission, the Court is considering modifying the Bar's proposed amendment1 for submission to the General Assembly in accordance with Article V, Section 4A of the South Carolina Constitution.
 The proposed changes are set forth in the attachment.

-Persons or entities desiring to submit written comments on the proposed amendments should submit their comments to the following email address, firstname.lastname@example.org, on or before February 17, 2020.
+Persons or entities desiring to submit written comments should submit their comments to the following email address, firstname.lastname@example.org, on or before December 1, 2021.
 Comments should be submitted as an attachment to the email as either a Microsoft Word document or an Adobe PDF document.

 Columbia, South Carolina

 November 10, 2021

 Rule 4(e), SCRCP, would be amended to provide:2